RunestoneInteractive/httlads/_sources/UNGeneralDebates/glossary.rst

 **Many-to-many:** is a relation in a database where several records in one table are associated with several records in another table.

 ``networkx`` is a Python library that is used for studying graphs.

+**ISO-8859-1:** is a single-byte coded graphic character set that can only represent the first 256 Unicode Characters.
+The "-1" means to use "Latin-1" character set because ISO-8859 supports some other languages as well.

 **Node:** is a basic unit of a linked list or tree data structure that contains data.